Layr-Labs/incredible-squaring-avs/README.md

 	}
 ```

 The first case covers the context done error case.
-The second one the case a new response is received from the bls aggregation service.
-In this case the `sendAggregatedResponseToContract()` method is called.
+The second covers the case where a new response is received from the bls aggregation service.In this case the `sendAggregatedResponseToContract()` method is called.

 ```go
 func (agg *Aggregator) sendAggregatedResponseToContract(blsAggServiceResp blsagg.BlsAggregationServiceResponse) {